gjpelletier/stepAIC/README.md

 ## Example 3.
 Use Ridge regression to analyze diabetes data

 In this example we will use Ridge regression to analyze the diabetes data available from sklearn.
 The ridge function uses the sklearn.processing StandardScaler to standardize the X values by default.
-Then the ridge function uses the standardized X values to find each of the best fit models using RidgeCV (default using MSE for optimization), and Ridge using AIC and BIC for optimization.
+Then the ridge function uses the standardized X values to find each of the best fit models using RidgeCV, and Ridge using AIC, BIC, and VIF for optimization.

 Run the following code:
 ```